directrix1/EdsGodaddyDNSUpdater/README.md

 License
 -------

-This software was written by Edward Flick (directrix1 -=at=- gmail -=dot=- com), and is released under the GPLv2 license.
+This software was written by Edward Flick (directrix1 -=at=- gmail -=dot=- com) in 2016, and is released under the GPLv2 license.